Hotmoka/hotmoka/tutorial/Takamaka.md

 > It is well possible to import the projects inside the Eclipse IDE.
 For that,
 > use the File->Import->Existing Maven Projects menu item and import
-> the parent `io.hotmoka` project.
+> the Maven project contained in the `hotmoka` directory cloned from
+> GitHub.
 This should create, inside Eclipse,
 > also its submodule projects.
 You should see this inside Eclipse's project explorer:
 >
 > ![The Eclipse projects of Hotmoka](pics/projects.png "The Eclipse projects of Hotmoka")